 This painted bar stools tutorial is brought to you by General Finishes.
 I received product samples for review purposes.
 The opinions are completely my own based on my experience.
 Also, this post contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.

-How many times have you seen wood furniture on sale (or even for free) at yard sales, Facebook groups and Craigslist and KNEW that it would look amazing with just some paint?!
+How many times have you seen wood furniture on sale (or even for free) at yard sales, Facebook groups, and Craigslist, and KNEW that it would look amazing with just some paint?!

 That’s exactly what I thought when my mother-in-law sent me a picture of these bar stools.
 She knew I had been on the hunt for bar stools and they were in a home that she was selling.
 I couldn’t wait to give the bar stools a chalk paint makeover.

 Related: See how chalk paint transformed this vintage bread box and the table base on this kitchen table.
+Then learn the difference between chalk paint and regular paint and milk paint vs chalk paint.

 But, life got busy and so they sat in our kitchen…. for about 4 months.
 It seemed so daunting.

-Even though they were going to be painted with chalk paint (which is known for being a “no prep” kind of paint), I knew I wanted to prep the bar stools well and prime them.
-Since the bar stools will get a lot of use, I wanted to make sure they would stand the test of time…even if it was a few extra steps.
-But, since I knew it would take some extra time….so I kept procrastinating this painting project.
+Even though they were going to be painted with chalk paint (which is known for being a “no-prep” kind of paint), I knew I wanted to prep the bar stools well and prime them.

 You know what?
 I even started the painting project….got them all sanded, brushed on 2 coats of primer to prep the bar stools for chalk paint….and then got too busy to continue working on them.
-So they sat for even longer out in the garage.

-Sometimes this good ‘ol blog is great for a good kick in the pants to get projects like this done!
+Sometimes this good ‘ole blog is great for a good kick in the pants to get projects like this done!
 I knew I needed to share these bar stools with you, so I got busy and finished them up.
-In this post I’m going to show you all of the steps that I took to give these wooden bar stools a farmhouse style makeover with chalk paint.

 Supplies needed for chalk painted bar stools: